Different industry, different company,

 Female managers preferred as a collaboration partner

-When comparing data from our client’s three main regions (Middle East and Russia, Latin America, and East Asia), the data paints a similar picture across all locations: for colleagues everywhere, the preferred manager to collaborate with is a female manager.
+When comparing data from our client’s three main regions (the Middle East and Russia, Latin America, and East Asia), the data paints a similar picture across all locations: for colleagues everywhere, the preferred manager to collaborate with is a female manager.

 The workforce collaborated 20% more with female managers than male managers.